ttvd/houdini-geo-vox/README.md

 ## Usage

 * Place a file SOP, select a .vox file.
-* This will create a Houdini RGBA volume.
+* This will create a Houdini float4 volume, containing rgba data.
 * Please see the [example HIP file.](example/)

 ## License